Sleep Apnea: Symptoms and Treatment

 Sleep apnea is a common sleep disorder when you frequently stop and start breathing throughout the night.
 Cases can range from mild to severe, regardless of the severity of your disorder, it can take away from your quality of life and prevent you from getting restorative sleep.

-Even if you are not being roused awake, we encourage you to talk to your doctor about other symptoms you’re experiencing you may feel could be an indicator of the disorder.
+Even if you are not being roused awake, we encourage you to talk to your doctor about other symptoms you’re experiencing that you may feel could be an indicator of the disorder.

 Keeping a sleep journal is a great way to document your quality of sleep and keep track of any symptoms you are experiencing.